OkraGrey/context-db-mcp/README.md

 # Context DB MCP (BETA Mode- can make mistakes)

 A Model Context Protocol (MCP) server that stores and retrieves project context using OpenAI vector stores.
 Enable your AI editor to remember and recall project knowledge across sessions.
+For best results, add this in your agent rules file and force it to use it at the start and the very end of each chat session.
+Otherwise, in your prompt, ask the agent to use the ingestion or retrieval where necessary.

 ## Features